 You will need software to automate and manage critical aspects to your business such as:

 Whatever tools you select will need to be connected together in someway in order to automate your processes or you may end up spending a lot of time with double data entry and human errors.
-Alternatively you can use software that enables you to manage your operation from one tool like Distru.
+Alternatively you can use software that enables you to manage your operation and stay compliant with Metrc from one tool like Distru

 - The Distru Team